paradiselabs-ai/WebSplat/claudeDev_docs/currentTask.md

 - Updated index.html to reference correct CSS and JS files
 - Updated app.py with new routes and success flags
 - Updated ai_agents.py with get_status() method and necessary adjustments
+- Updated credential handling in app.py and ai_agents.py

 ## Next Steps
-- Test the new interface thoroughly
+- Test the application thoroughly
 - Implement error handling on the frontend
 - Optimize performance
 - After implementing and testing the new design, revisit and update unit tests